jranjan/zealotGenAI/documents/apps/LLMSTUDIO.md

 ### System Prompt Templates

-Predefined AI behavior templates that set the tone, style, and expertise level for responses across professional, technical, friendly, and creative use cases.
+Predefined AI behavior templates that set the tone, style, and expertise level for responses across professional, technical, friendly, creative, and agile team use cases.

 The app includes predefined system prompt templates to guide the AI's behavior and response style.
-Choose from 15 different templates across 4 categories:
+Choose from 18 different templates across 5 categories:

 | Category | Template | Description | Best For |
 |----------|----------|-------------|----------|